steveklabnik/rust_for_rubyists/book/chapter-05.md

 ~~~

 Step one: print **something** 100 times.
 If you run this with `rust run`
-or `make` (not `make test`!) you should see `num` printed 100 times.
+(not `rust test`!) you should see `num` printed 100 times.
+Note that
-Note that our tests didn't actually run.
-Not only are they not run,
+our tests didn't actually run.
+Not only are they not run, they're
-they're actually not even in the executable:
+actually not even in the executable:

     $ rust test fizzbuzz.rs
-    $ nm -C fizzbuzz~ | grep test
+    $ nm -C fizzbuzztest~ | grep test
     0000000000403cd0 t test_is_five_with_five::_79fbef3fc431adf6::_00
     0000000000403ac0 t test_is_three_with_three::_79fbef3fc431adf6::_00
     0000000000403c10 t test_is_five_with_not_five::_79fbef3fc431adf6::_00